 SOURCE: Rex-Cut Abrasives

-Rex-Cut® Type 1 Abrasive Wheels are priced according to abrasive grain, bond, size, and quantity.
-Samples and pricing are available upon request.
+Rex-Cut Cotton Fiber Quick Change Discs are priced according to size and quantity.
+Free samples and price quotations are available upon request.

 About Rex-Cut Abrasives